The following is a wrap-up of the meeting of Snellville Mayor and Council of April 27, 2020.

 You Can’t Drive 55.
 Three automated traffic devices to help curb speeding will be placed in front of a trio of Snellville schools when they re-open.

 Snellville Middle on Pate Road, Britt Elementary on Skyland Drive and South Gwinnett High School on Highway 78 will have cameras placed in front of them to keep speeders at bay.

 Cameras will be placed on posts outside the schools and take pictures of the license plates on the offending cars.
 An officer will verify the license plate number before the fine is levied.

 Following a move by the Georgia Legislature making way for the devices, the program has been a success in locales such as Alpharetta, Lilburn and Duluth.
-Some jurisdictions are setting the violation to be 11 mph over the school zone speed limit, however, an offense in Snellville will be 15 mph over the speed limit and above.
+Infractions start at 11 mph over the school zone speed limit.

 “Where automated enforcement is in use, violations go down and that’s good,” said Snellville Police Chief Roy Whitehead.